HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 Provider and Administrative Documents

-- Employment contracts: Physician and staff agreements using our [contracts builder](/contracts)
+- Employment contracts: Physician and staff agreements — create these with our [contracts builder](/contracts)

 - Credentialing documents: Provider privilege forms and applications